red-hat-data-services/rhods-operator/docs/install/distributed-tracing/write-up/RHAISTRAT-1198-installation-procedure.md

 ### Step 4 — Deploy the Tempo instance

 Create a `TempoMonolithic` instance in the workload namespace.
-This stores traces in-memory and exposes a Jaeger UI via an OpenShift Route:
+This stores traces in-memory and exposes a Jaeger UI through an OpenShift Route:

 ```bash
 oc apply -f - <<'EOF'